matan-yes/dataScientistWorkshop_ex2/README.md

 ![Leaderboard Image](https://github.com/matan-yes/ex2/blob/master/images/Kaggel_rpart_rank.JPG)

 ## Random Forest
-### train an Random Forest model based on the trainset:

 ## DATASET
 The dataset is the dataset after the changes we done in the section above